 Mint and matcha were meant to be together in my opinion, with the bright, clean flavor of mint accentuating and working well with the bitterness of matcha.
 By no means is this creamy beverage bitter, though.
 Maple syrup sweetens things quite nicely, although you could substitute agave if cost is a concern.

 Keep in mind, this matcha smoothie is a great pick-me-up from St. Patrick’s Day right on through spring and summer.
 Green tea is known for its anti-inflammation powers and as an excellent source of antioxidants.
 Plus, it’s a great natural source of energy-boosting caffeine!

-- 2 cups plain soymilk or coconut milk beverage (or your favorite milk alternative)
+- 2 cups plain soymilk (such as Silk) or coconut milk beverage (such as So Delicious)

 - ¼ cup maple syrup or agave nectar

 - 2 teaspoons matcha / green tea powder

 - 1 teaspoon vanilla extract